esquaredanalytics/SWE4213-Lab3/README.md

 This service manages a roster of doctors and their available appointment slots.
 It must be running and healthy **before** the Appointment Service tries to contact it, so start here.

-**Data model** — maintain an in-memory roster with at least three doctors.
+**Data model** — maintain an in-memory (or if you want to, a postgres DB) roster with at least three doctors.
 Each doctor has:
 - A unique ID (e.g. `"D001"`)
 - A name
 - A specialty